Linear-Delay Enumeration for Minimal Steiner Problems: Variants of minimal Steiner trees

 To compute the set of edges in $T$ that belong to at least one path between a pair of terminals, we make pairs $(lca(w, w'), w)$ and $(lca(w, w'), w')$ for every terminal pair $\{w, w'\}$ and sort them in the descending order of the height of $lca(w, w')$.
 Since there are at most $2n$ pairs and $lca(w, w')$ is an integer between $1$ and $n$, we can sort them in $\order{n}$ time.
 Then, for each pair $(a, w)$ processed in this order, we mark all the edges on the path starting from $w$ to its ancestor $a$ and stop marking when a marked edge is found.
 Since we do this in the sorted order, all the edges between $w$ and $a$ are already marked.
 Thus, this marking process is done in total $\order{n}$ time for all terminal pairs, and, by removing all unmarked edges, we can obtain the unique minimal Steiner forest $F'$ of $(G, \mathcal W)$ that contains $F$ as a subgraph.

-\begin{theoremrep} \textsc{Steiner Forest Enumeration} can be solved in $\order{n + m}$ amortized time per solution and $\order{n + m}$ space.
-If we use $\order{nm}$ preprocessing time, this problem can be solved in $\order{m}$ delay with $\order{n^2}$ space. \end{theoremrep} \begin{proof} The correctness of the algorithm follows from \Cref{thm:sf:nm-delay}.
+\begin{theorem} \textsc{Steiner Forest Enumeration} can be solved in $\order{n + m}$ amortized time per solution and $\order{n + m}$ space.
+If we use $\order{nm}$ preprocessing time, this problem can be solved in $\order{m}$ delay with $\order{n^2}$ space. \end{theorem} \begin{proof} The correctness of the algorithm follows from \Cref{thm:sf:nm-delay}.

 Let $X$ be a node in the enumeration tree.
 Let $F$ be a partial Steiner forest of $(G, \mathcal W)$ that is associated with $X$.
 We can find a terminal pair $W \in \mathcal W$ such that there are at least two valid paths for $(F, W)$ in $\order{n + m}$ time if it exists.
 In this case, there are at least two children of $X$, each of which can be generated in $\order{n + m}$ delay with the $s$-$t$ path enumeration algorithm.
 Otherwise, we can obtain the unique minimal Steiner forest $F'$ of $(G, \mathcal W)$ in $F + B$ in $\order{n + m}$ time.
 Since each internal node of this ``improved'' enumeration tree has at least two children, the amortized running time of the algorithm is $\order{n + m}$ using $\order{n + m}$ space.
 By applying the output queue technique as in \Cref{theo:st:poly}, we have the $\order{n + m}$ delay bound with $\order{n^2}$ space. \end{proof}